-49. AMENDMENTS TO THE LAND USE BYLAW
+50. AMENDMENTS TO THE LAND USE BYLAW

-- (1) Any person or the Town may initiate amendments to the Town of Raymond Land Use Bylaw by making an application to the Development Officer. - (2) All applications for amendment shall be submitted using the applicable form in Appendix C, and be accompanied by any additional information, as deemed necessary by the Development Officer to process the application. - (3) The Development Officer may refuse to accept an application if, in his/her opinion, the information supplied is not sufficient to make a proper evaluation of the proposed amendment. - (4) The Development Officer shall forward the application to Council for consideration if he/she is satisfied sufficient information has been provided with the application. - (5) Public hearing and notification requirements shall be in accordance with section 692 of the Act.
-In addition: - (a) if the proposed redesignation has the potential to result in the creation of five or more lots, the Development Officer shall also notify by mail (postal service) all registered land owners within a 200 m (656 ft) radius of the public hearing; - (b) if an industrial or commercial land use district redesignation is proposed, the Development Officer may, dependent on the scale of the proposal and at his/her discretion, expand the notification area beyond adjacent landowners and notify by mail (postal service) all those registered land owners within the expanded notification area of the public hearing. - (6) Where an application for an amendment to the Town of Raymond Land Use Bylaw has been refused by Council, another application that is the same or similar in nature shall not be accepted until at least six months after the date of refusal.
+- (1) Any person or the Town may initiate amendments to the Town of Raymond Land Use Bylaw by making an application to the Development Officer. - (2) All applications for amendment shall be submitted using the applicable form in Appendix C, and be accompanied by the applicable fee, and any additional information, as deemed necessary by the Development Officer to process the application. - (3) The Development Officer may refuse to accept an application if, in his/her opinion, the information supplied is not sufficient to make a proper evaluation of the proposed amendment. - (4) The Development Officer shall forward the application to Council for consideration if he/she is satisfied sufficient information has been provided with the application. - (5) Public hearing and notification requirements shall be in accordance with section 692 of the Act.
+Additional notification may be undertaken at the discretion of the municipality. - (6) Where an application for an amendment to the Town of Raymond Land Use Bylaw has been defeated by Council, another application that is the same or similar in nature shall not be accepted until at least six months after the date of refusal.

-50. LAND USE REDESIGNATION APPLICATION REQUIREMENTS
+51. LAND USE REDESIGNATION APPLICATION REQUIREMENTS

-- (1) A request for redesignation from one land use district to another shall be accompanied by: - (a) a completed application form and the applicable fee; - (b) a copy of the Certificate of Title for the lands, dated not more than 60 days prior to the date on which the application was made; - (c) a narrative describing the: - (i) proposed designation and future uses(s); - (ii) consistency with the applicable statutory plans; - (iii) compatibility of the proposal with surrounding uses and zoning; - (iv) development potential/suitability of the site, including identification of any constraints and/or hazard areas (e.g. easements, soil conditions, topography, drainage, floodplain, steep slopes, etc.); - (v) availability of facilities and services (sewage disposal, domestic water, gas, electricity, fire and police protection, schools, etc.) to serve the subject property while maintaining adequate levels of service to existing development; - (vi) any potential impacts on public roads; and
+- (1) A request for redesignation from one land use district to another shall be accompanied by: - (a) a completed application form and the applicable fee; - (b) a copy of the Certificate of Title for the lands, dated not more than 60 days prior to the date on which the application was made; - (c) a narrative describing the: - (i) proposed designation and future uses(s); - (ii) consistency with the applicable statutory plans; - (iii) compatibility of the proposal with surrounding uses and zoning; - (iv) development potential/suitability of the site, including identification of any constraints and/or hazard areas (e.g. easements, soil conditions, topography, drainage, floodplain, steep slopes, etc.);

-- (vii) any other information deemed necessary by the Development Officer or Council to properly evaluate the proposal.

-- (d) conceptual subdivision design, if applicable;

-- (e) a geotechnical report prepared by an engineer registered with The Association of Professional Engineers, Geologists, and Geophysicists of Alberta (APEGGA), addressing the following but not limited to:

-- (i) slope stability,

-- (ii) groundwater,

-- (iii) sewage,

-- (iv) shallow water table, and

-- (v) flood plain analysis,

-if deemed necessary by the Development Officer, or Council;
+- (v) availability of facilities and services (sewage disposal, domestic water, gas, electricity, fire and police protection, schools, etc.) to serve the subject property while maintaining adequate levels of service to existing development; - (vi) any potential impacts on public roads; and - (vii) any other information deemed necessary by the Development Officer or Council to properly evaluate the proposal. - (d) conceptual subdivision design, if applicable; - (e) a geotechnical report prepared by an engineer registered with The Association of Professional Engineers, Geologists, and Geophysicists of Alberta (APEGGA), addressing the following but not limited to: - (i) slope stability, - (ii) groundwater, - (iii) sewage, - (iv) shallow water table, and - (v) flood plain analysis, if deemed necessary by the Development Officer, or Council;

-- (f) an evaluation of surface drainage which may include adjacent properties if deemed necessary by the Development Officer, or Council; and - (g) any other information deemed necessary by the Development Officer, or Council to properly evaluate the application. - (2) An Area Structure Plan or Conceptual Design Scheme shall be required in conjunction with a redesignation application when: - (a) redesignating land from Urban Reserve to another district; - (b) redesignating annexed land to a district other than Urban Reserve, except where an approved Area Structure Plan or Conceptual Design Scheme defines land use designation(s) for the proposed development area, or unless determined otherwise by Council. - (3) An Area Structure Plan or Conceptual Design Scheme may be required in conjunction with a redesignation application involving: - (a) industrial development; - (b) large-scale commercial development; - (c) manufactured home park; - (d) multi-lot residential development resulting in the creation of more than five lots or which has the potential to trigger capacity upgrades or expansion of infrastructure; or - (e) as required by Council.
+- (f) an evaluation of surface drainage which may include adjacent properties if deemed necessary by the Development Officer, or Council; and - (g) any other information deemed necessary by the Development Officer, or Council to properly evaluate the application. - (2) An Area Structure Plan or Conceptual Design Scheme shall be required in conjunction with a redesignation application when: - (a) redesignating land from Urban Reserve to another district; - (b) redesignating annexed land to a district other than Urban Reserve, except where an approved Area Structure Plan or Conceptual Design Scheme defines land use designation(s) for the proposed development area, or unless determined otherwise by Council. - (3) An Area Structure Plan or Conceptual Design Scheme may be required in conjunction with a redesignation application involving: - (a) industrial development; - (b) large-scale commercial development; - (c) manufactured home park; - (d) multi-lot residential development; - (e) as required by Council; or - (f) as specified in an adopted statutory plan.

-51. REDESIGNATION CRITERIA
+52. REDESIGNATION CRITERIA